ipc-sim/ipc-toolkit/docs/source/tutorial/getting_started.rst

         .. code-block:: c++

-            double contact_potential = collision_constraints.compute_potential(
+            const ipc::BarrierPotential B(dhat);
-                collision_mesh, vertices, dhat);
+            double barrier_potential = B(collisions, collision_mesh, vertices);

     .. md-tab-item:: Python

         .. code-block:: python

-            contact_potential = collision_constraints.compute_potential(
+            B = ipctk.BarrierPotential(dhat)
-                collision_mesh, vertices, dhat)
+            barrier_potential = B(collisions, collision_mesh, vertices)

-This returns a scalar value ``contact_potential`` which is the sum of the contact potentials for each active constraint.
+This returns a scalar value ``barrier_potential`` which is the sum of the barrier potentials for each active collision.

 Mathematically this is defined as

 .. math::
    B(x) = \sum_{k \in C} b(d_k(x), \hat{d}),

-where :math:`x` is our deformed vertex positions, :math:`C` is the active collision constraints, :math:`d_k` is the distance (squared) of the :math:`k`-th active constraint, and :math:`b` is IPC's C2-clamped log-barrier function.
+where :math:`x` is our deformed vertex positions, :math:`C` is the active collisions, :math:`d_k` is the distance (squared) of the :math:`k`-th active collision, and :math:`b` is IPC's C2-clamped log-barrier function.

 .. note::
    This is **not** premultiplied by the barrier stiffness :math:`\kappa`.

-Contact Potential Derivatives
+Barrier Potential Derivatives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can also compute the first and second derivatives of the contact potential with respect to the vertex positions.
+We can also compute the first and second derivatives of the barrier potential with respect to the vertex positions.

 .. md-tab-set::